Brightwater railway station: History

 The first section of the Nelson Section to be built was from Stoke to Foxhill, as the route for this part of the line was the first to be confirmed while the route out of Nelson was still being debated.
 This included the construction of the Brightwater railway station, which was opened along with the first completed section from Nelson to Foxhill on 29 January 1876.

 Brightwater was an officered station until staff reductions in 1888 led to the removal of the station master's position.
-The station was, thereafter, an unmanned flag station, though the station master's house was used by other staff based at Brightwater, such as surfacemen.
+The station was, thereafter, an unstaffed flag station, though the station master's house was used by other staff based at Brightwater, such as surfacemen.
 The station building also housed a Post & Telegraph Office until 1887 when the Post Office relocated.
 Morning trains crossed at this station until 1948.

 In 1946, W. L. Lawry Ltd leased half an acre of land next to the station on which it constructed a second lime crushing plant to complement the primary plant it already had in the Lee Valley.
 This necessitated the extension of the crossing loop and siding, in order for a private siding to the crushing plant to be laid.
 Production of bagged lime began in September 1946, with approximately 20% of the output being transported by rail in L class wagons to Nelson.
 A stand-off between the limeworks and NZR Head Office ensued in the 1950s when, with the introduction of bulk handling of lime, the company requested facilities be provided for loading the lime, but NZR wanted guarantees that bulk loads would be dispatched.
 By the time a clam-bucket tractor was provided in 1955, it was too late to help save the railway.

 The Nelson Progress League visited this station in 1949 to gather evidence for its campaign to encourage government investment in the railway.
 The station master's house was cited as an example of the dilapidated state of the railway, which led to its repair and repainting.

 The windmill, built in 1896, was used to pump well water into a vat for watering the steam locomotives.
 It remained in use until the late 1940s when it was replaced by an electric pump.

 This station was closed for three days in June 1954 until the Nelson Section was granted a reprieve, and closed permanently on 3 September 1955.